wjakob/nanobind/docs/api_core.rst

 .. cpp:struct:: template <typename T, typename D> typed

-    This helper class provides an an API for overriding the type annotation of a function argument in generated docstrings.
+    This helper class provides an an API for overriding the type annotation of a function argument or return value in generated docstrings.
 It is particularly helpful when the type signature is not obvious and must be computed at compile time.
 Otherwise, the :cpp:class:`raw_doc` attribute provides a simpler alternative for taking full control of docstrings and type annotations.

     Consider the following binding that iterates over a Python list.